commaai/panda/README.md

 Code Rigor
 ------
-When compiled from an [EON Dev Kit](https://comma.ai/shop/products/eon-gold-dashcam-devkit), the panda FW is configured and optimized (at compile time) for its use in conjuction with [openpilot](https://github.com/commaai/openpilot).
+When compiled from the [EON](https://comma.ai/shop/products/eon-gold-dashcam-devkit) or [comma two](https://comma.ai/shop/products/comma-two-devkit) dev kits, the panda FW is configured and optimized (at compile time) for its use in conjuction with [openpilot](https://github.com/commaai/openpilot).
 The panda FW, through its safety model, provides and enforces the
-[openpilot Safety](https://github.com/commaai/openpilot/blob/devel/SAFETY.md).
+[openpilot safety](https://github.com/commaai/openpilot/blob/devel/SAFETY.md).
 Due to its critical function, it's important that the application code rigor within the `board` folder is held to high standards.

 These are the [CI regression tests](https://github.com/commaai/panda/actions) we have in place:
-* A generic static code analysis is performed by [Cppcheck](https://github.com/danmar/cppcheck/).
+* A generic static code analysis is performed by [cppcheck](https://github.com/danmar/cppcheck/).
-* In addition, [Cppcheck](https://github.com/danmar/cppcheck/) has a specific addon to check for [MISRA C:2012](https://www.misra.org.uk/MISRAHome/MISRAC2012/tabid/196/Default.aspx) violations.
+* In addition, [cppcheck](https://github.com/danmar/cppcheck/) has a specific addon to check for [MISRA C:2012](https://www.misra.org.uk/MISRAHome/MISRAC2012/tabid/196/Default.aspx) violations.
 See [current coverage](https://github.com/commaai/panda/blob/master/tests/misra/coverage_table).
-* Compiler options are relatively strict: the flags `-Wall -Wextra -Wstrict-prototypes -Werror` are enforced on board and pedal makefiles.
+* Compiler options are relatively strict: the flags `-Wall -Wextra -Wstrict-prototypes -Werror` are enforced on board and pedal Makefiles.
 * The [safety logic](https://github.com/commaai/panda/tree/master/board/safety) is tested and verified by [unit tests](https://github.com/commaai/panda/tree/master/tests/safety) for each supported car variant.
 * A recorded drive for each supported car variant is [replayed through the safety logic](https://github.com/commaai/panda/tree/master/tests/safety_replay) to ensure that the behavior remains unchanged.